 Don’t miss my eBook: Flåm and the Fjords!
 It’s a complete travel guide to Flåm, Aurland and the fjords where I grew up, and I am so excited to have written it!
 Find it here!

 What to do

 Another year round activity is the fjord cruise from Flåm to Gudvangen, which will take you through the Nærøyfjord (UNESCO World Heritage listed).
-The brand new vessel Vision of the Fjords is the world’s first hybrid vessel built on carbon fiber, and had its first voyage on the fjords just this summer (2016).
-If environment friendly and silent is your thing, you’ll want a ride with the ‘Vision’.
+The brand new vessel Vision of the Fjords is the world’s first hybrid vessel built on carbon fiber, and will have its first voyage on the fjords this summer (2016).
+If environment-friendly and silent is your thing, you’ll want a ride with the ‘Vision’.
 Roundtrip tickets can be booked here, and you’ll have an option to return by boat (approx. 2 hours) or bus (20 minutes) in order to maximise your stay.

 The new, more action-filled, activity in town are the recently-arrived Twizy-cars from eMobility.
 These battery-driven cars can drive up to 80 km/h, and require a valid licence.
 You can rent one for up to 2 hours between 1st April and 15th October, and they are a lot of fun!
 You’ll be guided around by the car, and can chose between several routes when you book the car.
 Not to be missed if you want an alternative way of exploring the fjords.

 Another speedy adventure, available all-year-round is the always popular FjordSafari.
 The FjordSafari team will have you holding on to your hats as you speed by the villages along the fjord, stopping only to hear amazing stories from their talented guides – and to look for animals, of course (hence the name; FjordSafari).
 In the Winter, the team behind FjordSafari also offer guided walks around Flåm, and a very popular Snow Shoe Hike in the mountains above the Stegastein Viewpoint.